 When left untreated, gonorrhea and chlamydia can cause pelvic inflammatory disease (PID) in women.
-Five percent of asymptomatic chlamydia infections can cause tubal damage, but this increases to 20 percent with symptomatic chlamydia infections, and is even higher with gonorrhea.
+Five percent of asymptomatic chlamydia infections can cause tubal damage, but this increases to 20 percent with symptomatic chlamydia infections and is even higher with gonorrhea.

 Other infections such as bacterial vaginosis can also cause pelvic inflammatory disease, but this is far less common.
 This inflammation can result in the scarring of the fallopian tubes, creating blockages and dramatically limiting a woman’s ability to become pregnant.
-Infection related tubal damage is often more severe than other sources because it damages the cilia, which are little hairs that push sperm and egg together.
+Infection-related tubal damage is often more severe than other sources because it damages the cilia, which are little hairs that push sperm and egg together.

 This is why a tube can be open but not always functional.
 That’s because even if it is open, without the cilia, sperm and egg have a hard time finding each other.
 And if they do, the resulting embryo may not make it back to the uterus, and may result in an ectopic pregnancy.
 For this reason, there is no great “Roto-Rooter®” to open the tubes, as even opening them (such as through Novy cannulation) won’t fix damaged cilia.

-PID risks can be reduced through regular examinations, sexually transmitted disease (STD) testing and use of barrier contraception when not in a relationship with a known STD-free partner.
+PID risks can be reduced through regular examinations, sexually transmitted disease (STD) testing and the use of barrier contraception when not in a relationship with a known STD-free partner.
 STDs can be hard to identify because many people don’t have symptoms — that’s why getting tested for STDs is so important.
 PID symptoms may include:

 - Heavy or painful periods.

 - Exhaustion or fatigue.

 - Vaginal discharge that has an odd odor.